peterdanis/wrapbox/README.md

 [![codecov](https://codecov.io/gh/peterdanis/wrapbox/branch/master/graph/badge.svg)](https://codecov.io/gh/peterdanis/wrapbox)

 # Wrapbox

-## Browser replacement for webpages one uses daily.
+Purpose of this project is to have all pages you use frequently ready for you in one application.
 App works on Windows, MacOS and Linux.
-It uses Electron, which uses Chromium under the hood and it is as efficient as having the pages open in a proper browser.
+It is using (Electron)[https://www.electronjs.org/], which uses Chromium and Node  under the hood.

-Screenshot:
 ![image](https://res.cloudinary.com/d3/image/upload/v1580457966/wrapbox_jd6uyg.png)

 Versions available (x64 only):